J. B. Hutto: Death and legacy

-In the early 1980s Hutto returned to Illinois, where he was diagnosed with carcinoid cancer.
+In the early 1980s, Hutto returned to Illinois, where he was diagnosed with carcinoid cancer.
 He died in 1983, at the age of 57, in Harvey.
-He was interred at Restvale Cemetery, in Alsip, Illinois.
+He was interred at Restvale Cemetery in Alsip, Illinois.

 In 1985, the Blues Foundation inducted Hutto into its Hall of Fame.
-His nephew, Lil' Ed Williams (of Lil' Ed and the Blues Imperials) has carried on his legacy, playing and singing in a style close to his uncle's.
+His nephew, Lil' Ed Williams (of Lil' Ed and the Blues Imperials), has carried on his legacy, playing and singing in a style close to his uncle's.

-A mid-1960s, red Montgomery Ward Res-O-Glas Airline guitar is often referred to as a J. B. Hutto model.
-Hutto was not a paid endorser, but he made the guitar famous by appearing with it on the cover of his Slidewinder album.
-Jack White later became well known for using the guitar and the model is today more closely associated with him, although it retains the Hutto name.
+A red plastic Airline guitar sold via Montgomery Ward stores was informally referred to as a J. B. Hutto model due to his use of the guitar.
+Jack White later became well known for using the guitar in the early 2000s.